googleapis/python-spanner-django/README.rst

 ------------

 Using this library requires a Google Cloud Platform project with the Cloud Spanner API enabled.
-See the Spanner' Python Client `documentation
+See the Spanner Python client `documentation
 <https://github.com/googleapis/python-spanner/#quick-start>`__ for details.

 The version of ``django-google-spanner`` must correspond to your version